 Want to save money?
 Use a mix of inhouse and outsourced professionals.
 While my associate with the sidewalk project did realize he needed to hire professionals, he didn’t hire the right ones.
 When you are growing a company, you can’t afford to hire an inhouse resources for every type of activity you need: web development, graphics, event planning, PR, content writing, sales training, sales ops, inside sales, you name it.
 And you probably don’t need them all the time or all at once.
 This is where you can selectively outsource for specialized needs.
 But as with my jackhammer story, make sure you are hiring skilled professionals with the right know-how and tools.
 Check their references.
 It might feel like you are paying a high rate per hour, but think about your trade-outs in results or time.
 It might be a false economy.
 Invest in proven, high-quality outside resources who will get the job done right the first time.

 Invest in tools that will scale with you

 Since we started out by talking tools, we’ll wrap up there too.
 Modern sales and marketing take a lot more tools than they did even just 5 years ago.
 Today we need automation, analytics, AI and more to run sales and marketing.
 Create a roadmap of what tools you need today and what you’ll need to invest in for the future to grow your business.
-Make sure that’s part of your budget and planning so you are investing to scale.
+Avoid the risk of underinvesting – be sure that’s part of your budget and planning so you are investing to scale.